Nyansapo-AI/Android-Interview-task/README.md

 # Mock GraphQL API for Kotlin Developers

-This README provides instructions for setting up and using a GraphQL server that mocks a typical backend API for technical interviews.
+This README provides instructions for setting up and using a GraphQL server that mocks a typical backend API for technical interview.
 This server is particularly designed for testing Kotlin developers' understanding of GraphQL integration.

+## INTERVIEW TASK

+- Access the full task description [**here**](TASK.md).

 ## Introduction